 The kidneys are such a vital organ that 25% of the blood that enters the circulatory system from each heartbeat goes directly to the kidneys through the renal artery.
 With such a high metabolic rate the proper functioning of this organ is critical to health.
 The high metabolic rate and importance of this organ makes the kidneys susceptible to many problems.

-This is the kidney from a cat.
+This is the kidney from a cat, with the fat that normally surrounds it removed.
 It lies in a depression in the abdomen called the retroperitoneal area.
 You can see the dark liver on the far left, and the renal vein as it leaves the kidney and mergers with the vena cava.
 The blood from the vena cava flows into the liver and then directly to the heart.
 This is the blood that has been filtered of impurities and is reentering the circulation.
 You can not see the renal artery or ureter, they are buried in the white fat at the top of the kidney.

 Blood enters the renal artery and flows into the nephron where it is filtered.
 The blood from the renal artery that has been filtered now flows out of the renal vein where it goes back into the circulatory system.
 The impurities that the nephron filters out of the blood collect in the renal pelvis and eventually out into the ureter in the form of urine.